lespicker/tachyons-one-page-scroll/content/products/australia-tasmania.md

 aliases:
 ---

 **Please note: This tour needs to be paired with the Tonga tour.
-It is no longer an optional extention.
+It is no longer an optional extension.
 [Please take a look the details, dates, and pricing](/products/tonga-whales/).
 You will be registering for both tours.**

 This is a unique opportunity to travel to Australia and its neighboring island Tasmania with two professional full-time photographers and guides to photograph the incredible landscapes and wild wilderness areas of the Great Ocean Road and Tasmanian Wilderness.